daverix/slingerORM/README.md

 -------------------------

 Sometimes some type of fields in the database entity will not be a native data type that SlingerORM supports.
 You will then need to implement your custom serializer.
-Create a class and add "@SerializeType" and "@DeserializeType" annotations to the methods.
-Deserialize methods will be called when getting data from the database and serialize methods will be called when inserting data:
+Create a class that implements the Serializer interface and add "@SerializeTo" to the field that needs to be serialized.

+    @DatabaseEntity
-    public class MyCustomSerializer {
+    public class ExampleEntity {
-        @DeserializeType
-        public Date deserializeDate(long time) {
-            return new Date(time);
+        @SerializeTo(SerializeType.LONG)
+        private Date created;

+        // ...
     }

-        @SerializeType
+    public class ExampleDateSerilizer implements Serializer<Date,Long> {
+        @Override
-        public long serializeDate(Date date) {
+        public long serialize(Date date) {
-            return date.getTime();
+            return date != null ? date.getTime() : 0;
         }

+        @Override
+        public Date deserialize(long time) {
+            return new Date(time);
         }

-To tell SlingerORM which serializer to use for which entity, set the "serializer" field in DatabaseEntity annotation:

-    @DatabaseEntity(serializer = MyCustomSerializer.class)
-    public class ExampleEntity {
-        ...
     }

+To tell SlingerORM which serializer to use, set the serializer in the builder:

+    Mapper<ExampleEntity> mapper = ExampleEntityMapper.builder()
+        .dateToLongSerializer(new MyDateSerializer())
+        .build();

-The storage class will then require you to pass in the mapper because it doesn't have an empty constructor anymore:
+The storage class will then require you to pass in the mapper because it now doesn't know about the mappers dependencies:

-    Mapper<ExampleEntity> mapper = new ExampleEntityMapper(new MyCustomSerializer());

     ExampleEntityStorage storage = SlingerExampleEntityStorage.builder()
         .exampleEntityMapper(mapper)